KILLDR0ID/KILLDR0ID/README.md

-hello there ,  i am the keen observer , or as others like mutuals call me sebbyz , i go by many names infact here is some : elliot , sebbyz , scag , killdroid , keen  observer. i used to go y cinna but that was 2 years ago.
+hello there ,  i am the keen observer , or as others like mutuals call me sebbyz , i go by many names infact here is some : ivan, elliot , sebbyz , scag , killdroid , keen  observer. i used to go y cinna but that was 2 years ago.

 i am a minor so , 20+ and 18 year olds unless ik you , dni.